Etnies at 35

 He moved to California, and debuted the Natas high-top pro-skateboarding shoe.

-Fast forward a few decades, his brand Etnies is a $200 million footwear and clothing label in Orange County, Calif.
+Fast forward a few decades, his brand Etnies is a multimillion dollar footwear and clothing label in Orange County, Calif. that is distributed to more than 50 countries around the globe.

 In January, it observed a low-key 35th anniversary celebration by posting a video on the company’s history.
 Highlights include a special concert by the Beastie Boys during a 25th anniversary party, a ‘buy a pair of shoes, plant a tree’ program that has resulted in 2 million trees being planted, and striving to become a carbon-neutral manufacturer.